frantic0/frantic0/README.md

 ## What I work on

-- virtual analog modelling via impedance synthesis for analog audio effects
+- virtual analog modelling via digital impedance synthesis for analog audio effects
 - acoustic metamaterial design with simulation and optimisation
 - live coding systems for music and machine learning
 - interactive machine learning for musicians and audio developers